 - Incorporate a mask or face covering into the costume.
-In normal years, masks are generally not recommended for young children, but this year it’s worth considering.
+In normal years, masks are generally not recommended for young children, but with COVID still something to be cautious of, it’s worth considering.

 - Make sure that you or your child can still see out of the costume.
 Be particularly careful with heavy wigs and ghost costumes.

-- If trick or treating goes after dark, make sure to add reflective tape to the costume and trick-or-treat bag.
-Kids get hit by cars on Halloween more than any other night of the year.
+- If trick-or-treating goes after dark, make sure to add reflective tape to the costume and trick-or-treat bag or use glowsticks or flashlights.
+Kids get hit by cars on Halloween more than any other night of the year, so make sure they’re visible.

-- If you or an older child are wearing high heels as part of a costume and don’t normally wear them, practice first (and make sure any costume shoes are properly broken in).
+- If someone in the family is wearing high heels as part of a costume and don’t normally wear them, practice first (and make sure any costume shoes are properly broken in).

 - Keep props short and flexible and don’t carry realistic fake firearms.
 Any fake firearms should be visibly blazed with orange.
-Wands, swords, etc, should be short.
+Wands, swords, etc., should be shorter in length.

-- Test the costume first to check for vision issues and tripping hazards.
+- Test the full costume first to check for vision issues, tripping hazards, etc.

 - Choose flame retardant/resistant costumes if buying.

-If you are still going to give out candy, then this year you should be particularly careful.
-Unwrapped candy and home made treats should not be given out to strangers because of the risk of contamination.
-Instead, give out wrapped candy in its original container.
+If you are going to give out candy to trick-or-treaters, be particularly cautious.
+Unwrapped candy and homemade treats should not be given out to strangers because of the risk of contamination.
+Instead, give out wrapped candy in its original packaging.
 Other tips:

-- Don’t only give out chocolate and keep chocolate candy separate from non-chocolate candy.
+- Have more options than chocolate and keep chocolate candy separate from non-chocolate candy.
 Chocolate allergies are common.

-- Don’t give out candy containing nuts or peanuts.
+- Avoid giving out candy containing nuts or peanuts.

-- Have non-edible alternatives such as stickers and crayons.
-This year, giving out non-edible treats may be better.
+- Consider non-edible alternatives such as stickers and crayons.
+Giving out non-edible treats ensures every child receives something they can enjoy.

 For trick or treating, plan for social distancing, or for alternatives.
 Some things to consider: